Why Most Marketing rings hollow—and How We Fix It.

 The result is noise.

-Narrative strategy is the process of clarifying the story an organization is telling about itself: what it does, why it matters, and how it wants to be understood by the public.
+We start by clarifying what your organization actually stands for—what it does, why it matters, and how it wants to be understood by audiences and stakeholders.

 It’s finding the signal.